Karen (film)

-Karen is a 2021 American black horror crime thriller film written and directed by Coke Daniels.
+Karen is a 2021 American black horror film written and directed by Coke Daniels.
 The film stars Taryn Manning, Cory Hardrict, Jasmine Burke, Roger Dorman, Brandon Sklenar, and Gregory Alan Williams.
 The title is a reference to the "Karen" stereotype in American popular culture.

 Karen was released in the United States on September 3, 2021, by Quiver Distribution.
-It was critically panned upon release and received five nominations at the 42nd Golden Raspberry Awards, including Worst Picture and Worst Actress for Manning.
+It was universally panned upon release and received five nominations at the 42nd Golden Raspberry Awards, including Worst Picture and Worst Actress for Manning.

 Plot

 Malik and Imani Jeffries, a young black couple, move into a new house in the fictional affluent suburban Atlanta community of Harvey Hill, named after Confederate general Daniel Harvey Hill.
 Harvey Hill Homeowners Association president Karen Drexler, their next-door neighbor and a widowed stay-at-home mother of two, quickly introduces herself to Malik; she refuses to shake his hand, callously comments about not "having any cash" in her home, and installs a security camera directed towards their house.
 Although perplexed by her behavior, the couple decides to ignore their concerns and focus on settling in.

 Unbeknownst to both, the virulently racist Karen has Neo-Confederate memorabilia in her home and a reputation for abusing her power as president to target local black residents, often recruiting her equally racist brother, Atlanta Police Department patrolman Michael Wind, to assist her.
 She soon starts harassing and stalking the couple, trying to find something she can use to remove them from Harvey Hill.
 She discovers that Malik secretly smokes marijuana and catches her seventeen-year-old son Kyle watching the couple have sex through an open window, but when she raises the issue at a meeting of the association's executive board, the other members, disturbed by her bigoted remarks about African Americans, decide against taking any action.

 After learning about a housewarming party that the couple is holding for their friends and neighbors, Karen convinces Imani that she wants to reconcile and is invited.
 At the party, she immediately offends the attendees by insinuating that if black Americans are unhappy about living in the country, they should simply relocate to Africa.
 The next day, she demands that a trio of black adolescents identify themselves.
 When they refuse, she notifies Mike via his phone number, falsely accusing them of harassment.
 The teenagers are released from jail after video footage of her phone call, recorded by the trio, and their subsequent arrest, recorded by Imani on her cellphone, surfaces.
 The Homeowners Association then dismisses her as president after being sued by prominent civil rights lawyer Charles Wright, the father of one of the young men.